izolate/homepage/posts/how-http-cookies-work.md

 As you can imagine, setting multiple cookies (along with their attributes) created long, unsightly header values.
-Probably realising this needed improvement, the IETF released [RFC 6265](https://tools.ietf.org/html/rfc6265) in 2011, which notably set a new rule:
+Probably realising this needed improvement, in 2011 the IETF released [RFC 6265](https://tools.ietf.org/html/rfc6265), which notably set a new rule:

 > Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.